Webcam

 Mobility and access

-Throughout the entire Olympic period, the centre of Cortina d’Ampezzo cannot be reached by private vehicles.
+Throughout the entire Olympic and Paralympic period, the centre of Cortina d’Ampezzo cannot be reached by private vehicles.
 Access is available exclusively via shuttle services and is reserved for spectators holding a valid event ticket.

 From Son dei Prade, beyond the 5 Torri area, an official shuttle service organised by the Cortina Organising Committee will operate daily for the full duration of the Olympic Games, providing direct access to the centre of Cortina.